 YHG recognises that each case is different in terms of the type and extent of items hoarded, the risk, and the reasons behind the hoarding behaviours.
-We therefore use a combination of intervention and enforcement measures, including support to tackle the hoarding behaviours.
-Dealing with such cases is complicated and can be time consuming.
-However, YHG takes action to ensure we get an outcome which is positive and sustainable for our customers, although in some cases we acknowledge that there may be a requirement for repeat action and or ongoing support.
+We therefore use a combination of intervention and enforcement measures, including support to tackle the hoarding behaviours, in line with our Hoarding procedure.
+Dealing with hoarding cases can be complicated and time consuming.
+However, YHG will take action to try to get an outcome for customers which is positive and sustainable although in some cases we acknowledge that there may be a requirement for repeat action and/ or ongoing support in order to help the individual manage their hoarding behaviours.

-There will be times when the impact of the hoarding behaviours on the person's health and well-being or their home conditions or neighbours' environmental conditions are of such serious concern that staff may need to consider what legislative action can be taken to improve the situation when persuasion and efforts of engagement have failed.
+There will be times when the impact of the hoarding behaviours on the person's health and well-being or their home conditions or neighbours' environmental conditions are of such serious concern that colleagues may need to consider what legislative action can be taken to improve the situation when persuasion and efforts of customer engagement have failed.

-Possible legislative remedies are outlined in the Legal Options below.
+Possible legislative remedies are outlined in the legal options below.
 All legal routes would need to be considered in consultation with legal advice and the options outlined are for information only.
 Proportionality assessments and pre-legal checklists should be completed before the commencement of any legal action.

-Issues with hoarding/clutter can generate complaints of anti-social behaviour and these will be managed in line with the ASB and Hate Crime Policy or Complaints Policy if more appropriate.
+Issues with hoarding can generate complaints of anti-social behaviour and these will be managed in line with the ASB and Hate Crime Policy or Complaints Policy if more appropriate.
 Complaints may include those relating to untidy gardens, unwelcoming odours from the property or infestation of vermin.